cloudfoundry-incubator/kubecf/doc/dev/general.md

 ## Kubecf

-With all the prequisites handled by the preceding sections it is now possible to build and deploy kubecf itself.
+With all the prerequisites handled by the preceding sections it is now possible to build and deploy kubecf itself.

 This again uses helm and a released helm chart.